 yì shì nóngsuō in China

-Coffee culture in China must contend with a 2000-year history of tea.
-China is the motherland of tea drinking, and until recently, the alternative barely registered on the scene.
+Coffee culture in China must contend with the 2000-year history of tea.
+China is the motherland of tea drinking and, until recently, the alternative barely registered on the scene.
 Now, though, the arrival of Starbucks is finally making an impact.
-Interestingly, the rise of coffee is helped along by social media.
-Happy customers are sharing photos of their cappuccinos with their Instagram and Facebook friends.
-Because of this, it is quite a youthful phenomenon, with the potential to become more naturalised over time.
+Interestingly, the rise of coffee has been helped along by social media.
+Happy customers are sharing photos of their cappuccinos with their Instagram and Facebook friends and because of this, coffee has become increasingly popular with the youth.

 Coffee houses are confined to big cities at this stage, and their absence in rural areas limits their potential market growth.
 Likewise, high costs are a factor: the average price of a coffee is equivalent to a full meal or a month’s worth of broadband internet coverage.
 Difficult to justify on a daily basis, so coffee is most consumed among China’s urban middle class.
 Nonetheless, watch this space, and expect to see gradual but exponential growth in the Chinese coffee industry.